vantoozz/proxy-scraper/README.md

 }
 ```

+---

 ### Older versions
 This is version 2 of the library.
 For version 1 please check [v1](https://github.com/vantoozz/proxy-scraper/tree/v1) branch.

 ### Setup

-The library uses [HTTPlug](http://httplug.io/) and requires a compatible HTTP client.
+The library requires a PSR-18 compatible HTTP client.
 To use the library you have to install any of them, e.g.:

 ```bash
 composer require php-http/guzzle6-adapter
 ```
-All available clients are listed on Packagist: https://packagist.org/providers/php-http/client-implementation.
+All available clients are listed on Packagist: https://packagist.org/providers/psr/http-client-implementation.

 Then install proxy-scraper library itself:
 ```bash